peterkiszelka-mckinsey/craftsmanship-tribe/packages/product-offering-kata/README.md

 #### MVP

 The Bank would like to expose product offerings like loans and fancy looking debit/credit cards to its customers.
-However, they have regional restrictions on the available countries they can monetize their goods.
+However, they have regional legal restrictions on the available countries where they can monetize their goods.

 #### MMP